 These days, we are writing more than ever.
 That means it’s harder than ever to grab attention.
 Your readers have more and more to get through – so you need to make it easy for them to read what you write.
-This is especially true in business.
+This is especially true with business report writing.

 But how do you write so it’s easier for people to read?
-These six tips are some of the many ideas we apply in our business writing training programme.
+These six tips are some of the many ideas we apply in our business report writing training programme.
 Try them out today and you’ll find it easier than ever to communicate clearly.

 If your memo asks for authorisation for new expenditure, say it in the first line.
 If your report tells the board there is nothing to worry about in the new regulation, say so in the first paragraph.
 If your memo seeks approval for a new consumer test, say exactly that in the headline.
 Make it easy for the reader to know what you want them to do.

 Great writing is easy to read.
 It uses simple structures and short phrases.
 Just by breaking long written sentences into shorter thought units, you can make your writing more accessible.

 BEFORE: In reviewing the strategic impact of the Corporate ESG Assessment Report, the board considered many factors including environmental damage and pollution control, including the impact this had on our operations in south east Asia, South America and Africa and concluded that the current situation was satisfactory.